inci-august/fullstackopen/examples/backend/readme.md

 Only once everything has been verified to work in the backend, is it a good idea to test that the frontend works with the backend.
 It is highly inefficient to test things exclusively through the frontend.

+It's a good idea to integrate the frontend and backend one functionality at a time.
+First, we could implement fetching all of the notes from the database and test it through the backend endpoint in the browser.
+After this, we could verify that the frontend works with the new backend.
+Once everything seems to work, we would move onto the next feature.

+Once we introduce a database into the mix, it is useful to inspect the state persisted in the database, e.g., from the control panel in MongoDB Atlas.
+Quite often little Node helper programs like the mongo.js program we wrote earlier can be very helpful during development.